With Apps, you can build and manage your own scripted extensions for the application.

 - If you previously enabled Click Scripts or Web Service Scripts and had privileges for editing them enabled, you will have the _EditScriptApp privilege enabled automatically after the upgrade.

 Accessing the App Builder

-Click on New App to create a new App.
-Click on an entry in the list to edit an existing App.
+1. Click on + App to create a new App.

 Example: send a command to users once per day

 In this example, we want to send a particular command to a particular group of users once per day.